Synthetixio/SIPs/SIPS/sip-BO-bid_phases.md

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->
 With the current system for Binary Options it makes sense for bidder to wait until the last possbile moment:
 1. They will have a clear picture on the final odds
-2. They mitigate the withdrawal need and can use their funds in different places until the big gets to final stages
+2. They mitigate the withdrawal need and can use their funds in different places until the bid gets to final stages
 3. So finally they have no reason to lock their funds early in a bid

 For this reason currently only markets with shortterm bid windows make sense.